madebymany/sir-trevor-js/Readme.md

 ## Structure

-### BlockTypes
+### Blocks

 The editor itself is made up of Blocks.
-Sir Trevor comes bundled with the following BlockTypes out of the box:
+Sir Trevor comes bundled with the following Blocks out of the box:

 - Text
 - Quote